Mechanical System Installation#

 3 m |

-The TopLight must be positioned centrally with respect to the useful illuminated panel area, with the camera optics mounted inside the central hole and flush with the upper surface of the TopLight.
+with the camera optics mounted inside the central hole, flush with the upper surface of the toplight.

-The red arrows indicate the fixing screws of the lens rings, one for focus adjustment and one for iris adjustment.
-As shown in the figure, the TopLight must be mounted so that both screws remain accessible from above.
+The red arrows indicate the screws for attaching the lens rings, one for adjusting the focus and one for adjusting the aperture.
+As shown in the figure, the toplight must be mounted so that the two screws remain accessible from above.

-The camera field of view and the TopLight light beam, shown in green, must be aligned concentrically and perpendicularly with respect to the FlexiBowl viewing area.
+The field of view of the camera and the light beam of the toplight (in green) must be aligned concentrically and perpendicular to the vision area on the FlexiBowl®.

-As shown in the three views, front, top, and isometric, the TopLight must illuminate exactly the area framed by the camera, with both components centered on the vertical optical axis of the system.
+As shown in the three views (frontal, top and axonometric), the toplight must illuminate exactly the area framed by the camera, with both components centred on the vertical optical axis of the system.

-An incorrect position occurs when the TopLight and camera are not centered on the FlexiBowl viewing area.
+Incorrect positioning occurs when the toplight and camera are not centred on the vision area of the FlexiBowl®.

-shifting forward or backward with respect to the viewing area
+moving forward or backward in relation to the vision area.

-In both cases, illumination becomes misaligned and not perpendicular, compromising acquisition quality.
+In both cases, the illumination is offset and not perpendicular, compromising the capture quality.

 Installation procedure#